AraaCuteUwU/TheBridge/README.md

 - [X] Drop item not remove after game
 - [x] Error after player quit int RUNNING and RESTART state
+- [x] Lobby countdown not reset after game restarting
+- [x] Differend Display Name and Folder Name HUB not
+- [x] All event not work if player not in game
-- [x] Lobby countdown not reset after game restarting If you found issue, please open new issue in GitHub repository
+- If you found issue, please open new issue in GitHub repository

 ## Copyright